miyamot0/datatracker-pwa/src/assets/content/011-record_sessions.md

 ---
 title: Recording Behavior using Session Recorder Page
 date: 09/26/2024
-keywords: 'Data Collection, Session Recording'
+keywords: 'Data Collection, Session Conditions'
 author: 'Shawn Gilroy'
-index: 9
 ---

 The **Session Recorder** page is the main interface for actively collecting data while session is underway.
 This page integrates the parameters set in the **Session Designer**, including the **Keyboard** (i.e., behavior/key mappings).
 Once the session begins, the data collector uses the pre-defined keys to log behaviors and manage timers in real-time.
 The interface is designed for efficiency and accuracy, ensuring that all relevant data is captured during the observation period.